 - Improve connections between teacher preparation programs and the districts they serve by analyzing “problems of practice” in online or face-to-face collaboration.

 - Create feedback loops that connect graduates with their teacher preparation programs.

-TLINC has recently “gone mobile” on five campuses thanks to funding from Wireless Reach from Qualcomm.
-Cohorts of student teachers now have 24/7 access to their online networks through tablets and smartphones donated to the project by HTC.
-This aspect of the TLINC work will tell us how mobile devices extend collaboration and how advanced wireless technologies can be used to conduct virtual observations and real-time on-the-spot coaching.
+TLINC “went mobile” on five campuses thanks to funding from Wireless Reach from Qualcomm.
+Cohorts of student teachers had 24/7 access to their online networks through tablets and smartphones donated to the project by HTC.

 TLINC implementation sites: Georgia State University, University of Central Oklahoma, University of Colorado at Denver, University of New Mexico, University of North Carolina at Greensboro, University of Texas at El Paso, and University of Missouri St. Louis.